ENCCS/hpda-python/content/GPU-computing.rst

 .. figure:: img/MappingBlocksToSMs.png
    :align: center

    A simple example of the division of threads (green squares) in blocks (cyan rectangles).
 The equally-sized blocks contain four threads each.
 The thread index starts from zero in each block.
 Hence the "global" thread index should be computed from the thread index, block index and block size.
 This is explained for the thread #3 in block #2 (blue numbers).
 The thread blocks are mapped to SMs for execution, with all threads within a block executing on the same device.
 The number of threads within one block does not have to be equal to the number of execution units within multiprocessor.
 In fact, GPUs can switch between software threads very efficiently, putting threads that currently wait for the data on hold and releasing the resources for threads that are ready for computations.
 For efficient GPU utilization, the number of threads per block has to be couple of factors higher than the number of computing units on the multiprocessor.
 Same is true for the number of thread blocks, which can and should be higher than the number of available multiprocessor in order to use the GPU computational resources efficiently.
-XXX less text

 It is important to notice that the total number of threads in a grid is a multiple of the block size.
-This is not necessary the case for the problem that we are solving: the length of the vectors we are summing can be non-divisible by selected block size.
+This is not necessary the case for the problem that we are solving: the length of the vectors can be non-divisible by selected block size.
 So we either need to make sure that the threads with index large than the size of the vector don't do anything, or add padding to the vectors.
-The former is a simple solution, i.e. by adding a conditional after the global thread index is computed.
+The former is a simple solution, i.e. by adding a condition after the global thread index is computed.

 .. figure:: img/BlocksAndThreads2.png
    :align: center

-   A simple example of the division of threads (green squares) in blocks (cyan rectangles).
-   The equally-sized blocks contain four threads each.
-   The thread index starts from zero in each block.
-   Hence the "global" thread index should be computed from the thread index, block index and block size.
-   This is explained for the thread #3 in block #2 (blue numbers).
-   The total number of threads that are needed for the execution (N) can ofter not be a multiple of the block size and some of the threads will be idling or producing unused data (red blocks).
+   The total number of threads that are needed for the execution (N) can often not be a multiple of the block size and some of the threads will be idling or producing unused data (red blocks).